-Facebook is constantly working to improve the user experience in a variety of different ways.
+Facebook is continually working to improve the user experience in a variety of different ways.
 One area they pay special attention to is the advertisements that are shown on the newsfeed.
-The newsfeed is the main section of Facebook where people digest posts from users they follow and brands they are interested in.
+The newsfeed is the main section of Facebook, where people digest posts from users they follow and brands they are interested in.

-Facebook aims to keep a delicate balance between newsfeed posts and advertisements to give the user as seamless of an experience as possible.
+Facebook aims to keep a delicate balance between newsfeed posts and advertisements to give the user a seamless experience.
 Too many ads can upset the user deter them from wanting to use the social media platform in the future.
 Showing ads that are relevant to their interests and purchase habits can be useful and even provide value in some cases.

 The shift from desktop to mobile is growing by the minute, so it comes as no surprise that Facebook is currently seeking to improve the mobile ad experience with an update.
-This coming August, Facebook will be changing text and aspect ratios for mobile ads.
-Advertisers should be aware of these changes and take them into consideration for their current advertisements, as it could potentially affect results.
+This August, Facebook will be changing text and aspect ratios for mobile ads.
+Advertisers should be aware of these changes.
+They should consider them for their current advertisements, as it could potentially affect results.

 Here is a breakdown of what will be changing:

-- Currently, advertisers have 6 lines of text that they can use to get their message across and encourage users to engage with their ad.
-While it isn’t always recommended to use the full 6 lines (depending on your ad, industry, and other factors), the fact of the matter is that the option was there.
+- Currently, advertisers have six lines of text that they can use to get their message across and encourage users to engage with their ad.
+It isn’t always recommended to use the full six lines (depending on your ad, industry, and other factors).
+The fact of the matter remains that the option was there.

-Now, advertisers will only be able to have the first 3 lines of text visible on the mobile feed.
+Now, advertisers will only be able to have the first three lines of text visible on the mobile feed.

-How this affects advertisers: You’ll need to grab the attention of customers with just 3 lines of text.
+How this affects advertisers: You’ll need to grab the attention of customers with just three lines of text.